A fair rate

 Over 22 years in business, this concept of 100 billable days, or 700 hours, has proved roughly correct.

 Unlike some designers, I don’t subsidise my work for ethical organisations by also working for corporates.
-I see this as entirely counterproductive.
+I see this as disingenuous.
 For example, I know of an agency that works with a heart charity while also working for an ultra-processed food business – directly undermining the aims of the first client.
-One step forward, several steps back.
+One step forward, many steps back.